pedrosolisgarcia/Legacy-Kalisten/README.md

 # Build Don'ts
 The following are some things that will make the build compile fail.

-- Donâ€™t use `Kalisten.xcworkspace` as file to open the project.
+- Don't use `Kalisten.xcworkspace` as file to open the project.
-- Donâ€™t install dependencies being used.
+- Don't install dependencies being used.
-- Donâ€™t import properly dependencies and being in use
+- Don't import properly dependencies and being in use
 - Use deprecated syntax from elder versions of Swift.
 Refer to [Swift Documentation](https://developer.apple.com/documentation/xcode_release_notes/xcode_10_2_release_notes/swift_5_release_notes_for_xcode_10_2) for more info.

 ### Who do I talk to? ###